CANCER COUNSELING FOR PATIENTS AND FAMILIES IN SOUTH DENVER METRO AND ONLINE ACROSS COLORADO AND ARIZONA | MINDFUL PATHWAYS COUNSELING

 How therapy can support you through cancer.

 There’s no one “right” way to use therapy.
 We’ll move at a pace that feels manageable for you.
-Our work together is collaborative and flexible, but focused on feeling better.
+Our work together is collaborative and flexible — and focused on helping you function more steadily, communicate more clearly, and live more fully alongside what you’re facing.

 Some sessions may concentrate on processing anxiety, uncertainty, or grief; others may center on communication, advocating for yourself, navigating relationships, or the ongoing stress of appointments, decisions, and waiting.
-You don’t have to come in with clear goals — we’ll figure out what feels helpful.
+You don’t have to come in with clear goals — we’ll clarify what feels most urgent and identify practical next steps together.

 I work with individuals diagnosed with cancer as well as caregivers and family members, either individually or together.
 My role is to offer a grounded, compassionate space where you can be yourself, feel understood, and explore what care looks like for you — wherever you are in your cancer journey.

-Therapy that meets you where you are in the cancer experience.
+Therapy that meets you where you are in the cancer journey.

 Cancer support can help whether you are in active treatment, a caregiver, or navigating life after a cancer diagnosis.
 It can be a place to reflect, process mixed emotions, and understand what’s going on inside—especially if you’re used to pushing through or staying in “survival mode.”